Oloufemi/angular-15-to-19/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# TUTORIALS

+### Add existing project to github repository
+* Create a GitHub repository for the existing project.
+* Perform a git init command in the root folder of the existing project.
+* Add all of the existing project’s files to the Git index and then commit.
+* Add the GitHub repo as a remote reference for the existing project with this : git remote add origin git@github_repo_url git branch -M main git push -u origin main